brlin-tw/git-cola-snap/snap/README.md

-# Snap Packaging for Git Cola
+# Snap Packaging of Git Cola

 ![Icon of Git Cola](gui/icon.png "Icon of Git Cola")

-**This is the snap for Git Cola**, *"The highly caffeinated Git GUI"*.
+**This is the snap of Git Cola**, *"The highly caffeinated Git GUI"*.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 [![Build Status Badge of the `git-cola-brlin` Snap](https://build.snapcraft.io/badge/Lin-Buo-Ren/git-cola-snap.svg "Build Status of the `git-cola-brlin` snap")](https://build.snapcraft.io/user/Lin-Buo-Ren/git-cola-brlin)